hothienai/embedded-c-fundamentals/resources/uc-architecture/README.md

 :point_right: Source: [www.tutorialspoint.com](https://www.tutorialspoint.com/microprocessor/microcontrollers_8051_architecture.htm)

-Take a look on that you can see, there are serval components:
+Lets take a look on that you can see, there are serval components:
 * Central Processing Unit (CPU)
 * Interrupt Control
 * Memory Unit (ROM, RAM)